I also got George Calombaris’ new cookbook Greek for my birthday. 😀

 Feta cheese – or a mix of feta and kefalougaviera/pecorino – would be great too as it is used in the filling of spanakopita, the fabulous Greek spinach, and cheese pastry!

 Verdict: 8/10; Tasty, so will be made again, but likely not according to this recipe.

 As said, the quantity definitely was for 6 persons, so we had ample leftovers.
 So after a night in the fridge, I used the slightly firmer spanakoriso for some arancini based on the Rich and Creamy Saffron Arancini With Mozzarella recipe I found here on Serious Eats.

-The only reason that I chose this recipe was the fact that a 2:1 water and flour “slurry” was used instead an egg wash as coating agent for the panko breadcrumbs.
+The only reason that I chose this recipe was the fact that a 2:1 water and flour “slurry” was used instead of an egg wash as a coating agent for the panko breadcrumbs.

 Verdict: 9/10; Very tasty, so will definitely be made again